orangeduck/Cello-Website/pages/learn-cello-world.md

     int main(int argc, char** argv) {
       println("Cello World!");
+      return 1;
     }

-You should be able to compile this with the following command
+You should be able to compile this with something like the following command

     $ gcc -std=gnu99 cello_world.c -lCello -o cello_world

-If you are using linux you might need to link some additional libraries
+On __Linux__ you might need to link some additional libraries

     $ gcc -std=gnu99 cello_world.c -lCello -lm -lpthread -o cello_world

+On __Windows__ you might need to link to the `DbgHelp` library.

+    $ gcc -std=gnu99 cello_world.c -lCello -lDbgHelp -o cello_world

 This should create a program called `cello_world` you can then execute